jyt0532/blog/_posts/2017-02-22-password-security-en.md

 ### Sounds pretty good, right?

-It is pretty good at beginning, so most website does not limit your password complexity.
-As the memory getting cheaper over time, **hacker can pre-store all the possible result of possible plain text.** When hacker hacked the database and get the hashed string, he can just check with his pre-stored table and know your plain text password.
+It is pretty good at beginning, so most website does not limit your password complexity ten years ago.
+As the memory getting cheaper over time, **hacker can pre-store all the result of possible plain text.** When hacker hacked the database and get the hashed string, he can just check with his pre-stored table and know your plain text password.
 The hash function become useless if the input space is too small.

 ### Give me some math